 The ultimate goal of palliative care is to relieve pain and other symptoms, but it may be offered at the same time as treatments that aim to cure a disease.
 Dental treatments can be an important part of supportive care.

-Is focused on managing symptoms and keeping patients comfortable will vary from patient to patients, as is with regular dental care, based on their symptoms.
+Palliative care is focused on managing symptoms and keeping patients comfortable and will vary from patient to patient based on their symptoms.
 An appropriate treatment and care plan can be implemented after examining the patient and talking with their doctors or health care team.

 In some cases, home remedies may provide patients with some relief.
 For patients with mucositis, drinking more water, the use of ice chips can give a soothing effect or eating a bland, soft diet.
 Patients with dry mouth may be advised to sip water throughout the day or use an artificial saliva and to avoid the use of sweet snacks to try to promote saliva production.